mateus-po/appoitment-reservatons-project/README.md

     tsc

 Which will compile all TypeScript into Javascript.
-Then rund command:
+Then run command:

     nodemon build/app